While a full carbon saddle may not be for everyone, if you have the buns of steel to accommodate one, it can provide a unique sense of comfort.

 I must admit however, the initial transition from a padded saddle to one with no more cushioning than a railroad spike, was not an easy one.
 But, over time my beef cakes developed an endurance for a full carbon saddle.
 And, at one point, it actually grew to be quite comfortable.

-That was nigh-on to sixteen years ago.
+That was nigh-on to twenty years ago.
 And, until this day, I’m still riding a full carbon saddle.

-Every once and awhile though, I’ll revisit a padded saddle.
-However, it isn’t long before my undercarriage revolts, and I quickly retreat back to my coveted carbon slab.
+Every once and awhile though, I’ll revisit a padded saddle, but it isn’t long before my undercarriage revolts, and I quickly retreat back to my coveted carbon slab.

 On the style side of things, I must admit how I admire the way the carbon saddle looks on my bike, and how it serves to shave-off quite a bit of weight.